 When families become known to us, our role is to:

-- work with the family and others to find the best solution for the child:
+- work with the family and others to find the best solution for the child or young person.

 In the majority of cases, families don’t require our involvement.
 They just need advice or to be connected to the right support services.
-When the family has needs, but there are no safety or wellbeing issues for the child, we put them in touch with appropriate community services if they are not already connected.
+When the family has needs, but there are no safety or wellbeing issues for the child or young person, we put them in touch with appropriate community services if they are not already connected.

 For others, we carry out a fuller assessment to find out more about what’s happening for the family, their needs and risks (which includes safety) and the right way to help.
 Depending on what we find, we will:

 - link the family with the right community based support services to help meet their needs in a coordinated, wrap-around way

 - for the more complex cases, we’ll hold a family group conference where the family and other key people agree on a plan to support the child or young person, and work with the family to help them care safely for their children and young people

 - if the child or young person is in serious danger and needs to be protected, they will be taken into care while we are working with the family.